Opinion | Germany takes a first step toward renouncing Russian gas. But how long can it hold out?

 But the policy will have an effect only if it stays in place over the long term.
 Russia will do everything it can to test Germany’s resolve by pretending the measures have no discernible effect while Germans struggle with unaffordable energy bills.
 In the wake of Scholz’s decision, Putin’s energy minister, Nikolai Shulginov, reassured a forum in Doha, Qatar, that, “Russian companies will continue [their] gas contracts to countries including Turkey and Germany.
 Russia will continue to provide gas to all members of the international community.”

-Former Russian Ppresident Dmitry Medvedev responded to Scholz’s announcement with ridicule.
+Former Russian president Dmitry Medvedev responded to Scholz’s announcement with ridicule.
 He tweeted Tuesday : “Well.
 Welcome to the brave new world where Europeans are very soon going to pay €2.000 for 1.000 cubic meters of natural gas!”
 This response has once again laid bare the ugly face of Russian diplomacy, which has little to offer beyond coercion and bluster.
 But this should not distract from the fact that Russia will need plenty of cash to realize its ambitions in Eastern Europe, in and beyond Ukraine.
 Selling less gas to Germany will mean less money to work with.

 Halting Nord Stream 2 can deprive Putin of vital capital if it remains in effect.
 The new pipeline would have doubled the amount of gas that could be sold to Germany and Europe, an increase worth up to $15 billion to Gazprom, the state-owned energy company that runs the project.
 Depriving Moscow of this source of future income might not have an immediate effect on Putin’s actions, but it might help restrict his ability to act in the long run.